 The suit, filed in Oregon Circuit Court in Multnomah County, names Exxon Mobil, Shell, Chevron, BP, ConocoPhillips, Motiva, Occidental Petroleum, Anadarko Petroleum, Space Age Fuel, Valero Energy, Total Specialties USA, Marathon Petroleum, Peabody Energy, Koch Industries, American Petroleum Institute, Western States Petroleum Association, and McKinsey & Company.
+View the picture gallery.

 In this effort to hold these fossil fuel companies and their misinformation agents accountable, the County is represented by three law firms as their outside counsel: Worthington & Caron, PC, Simon Greenstone Panatier, PC, and Thomas, Coon, Newton & Frost.
 Each firm specializes in large-scale catastrophic harm litigation.

 "This lawsuit is about accountability and fairness, and I believe the people of Multnomah County deserve both.
 These businesses knew their products were unsafe and harmful, and they lied about it," said Chair Jessica Vega Pederson.
 "They have profited massively from their lies and left the rest of us to suffer the consequences and pay for the damages.
 We say enough is enough."